Skip to content

 Finally, we remark that the particular intermediate circuit generated in a S2C step, denoted as \(\textbf{C}_{\text{y}}\) as seen in the S2C figure above, can be just a verification of the previous \(\mathtt{STARK_x}\), if we are applying only one recursion step.

-But more generally, other types of circuits, including the Verifier, can be used to provide more functionality.
+But more generally, other types of circuits, including the verifier, can be used to provide more functionality.
 This latter case is applied when circuits are used to verify aggregation of proofs.

 Setup C2S

 The proving architecture is designed to create a chain of STARKs.
-Given a STARK proof, the S2C step translates the proof into a Verifier circuit.
+Given a STARK proof, the S2C step translates the proof into a verifier circuit.

-In the C2S step, which is part of the pre-processing, the Verifier circuit is translated into a STARK proof.
+In the C2S step, which is part of the pre-processing, the verifier circuit is translated into a STARK proof.

 A picture of a generic C2S step is displayed in the below Figure, where a circuit denoted by \(\textbf{C}_{\text{y}}\) is converted into its corresponding STARK, denoted by \(\mathtt{STARK}_{\text{y}}\).